typedb/biograkn/.github/PULL_REQUEST_TEMPLATE.md

 ## What are the changes implemented in this PR?

-{ Please explain what you implemented, why your changes are the best way to achieve the goal(s) above, and reference the GitHub issues to be automatically closed, such like 'closes #number'. }
+{ Please explain what you implemented, why your changes are the best way to achieve the goal(s) above.
+Please describe every method, class and package, by explaining:
+  - its responsibility,
+  - how it's expected to behave, and
+  - how it relates to the adjacent methods/classes/packages it interacts with.

+This would allow the reviewer to understand your intentions in the code much better.
+If you're adding new classes, make sure these explanations are also included in the class header comments.
+Last but not least, please reference the GitHub issues to be automatically closed, such like 'closes #number'. }